Frequently Asked Questions - Annuitants

 Answer: If you were married at the time of retirement and remained married to the same person to the time of death, your spouse is eligible for a surviving spouse annuity.
 To learn the amount of the annuity to which your spouse may be entitled, please call our office at (312) 751-3222, or consult our spouse benefit information sheet.
 Back to the Top

-: How does divorce affect my MWRDRF benefits?
+Question: How does divorce affect my MWRDRF benefits?

 Answer: Divorce affects MWRDRF benefits in a different ways, depending on the duration of the marriage, when the marriage took place, and whether or not there is a QILDRO associated with the divorce settlement.